fardage/OrdnerMeister/README.md

 ## Features

-- Automatic sorting of PDF files based on their content using a Naive Bayes classifier.
-- Preserves your existing folder structure while organizing the files.
-- Simple and intuitive user interface.
+Automatically sort PDF files into your existing folder structure using a Naive Bayes classifier.
+OrdnerMeister will learn from your existing folder structure and use this knowledge to classify new PDF files.
+The app will show you the results of the classification process and allow you to move the files to the correct folders.
+If the PDF has not been OCR'd yet, OrdnerMeister will do this for you using Apple's Vision framework.

 ## TODO

-- [ ] Cache the file text & trained classifier to speed up the classification process.
 - [ ] A nicer UI which shows the progress.
 - [ ] More options for the user to customize the classification process.
 - [ ] Support for more file types.